Moderators

 Moderator Certification Policies Page

-Moderator Certification Process
+Moderator Certification Levels

-In order to become certified, moderators must be rated by coaches of the teams for whom they read, or by other certified moderators.
-Moderators may request cards from Marshall Mullins or download them.
-On each card, the moderator is rated as to his/her knowledge of rules, pronunciation, speed, and fairness, and is given an overall rating, on a scale of 1 to 3, so the highest possible rating is 15 points.The card must be signed and dated by the evaluator.
+In the rating form, the moderator is rated as to their knowledge of rules, pronunciation, speed, and fairness, and is given an overall rating, on a scale of 1 to 3, so the highest possible rating is 15 points.

 Ratings and comments will be shared anonymously with the moderators they concern.